snagaraj0/Hi-C/README.md

 ### Optimization of Spark Settings

 We have found that found that setting the number of spark executor instances equal to the number of worker nodes/machines on your cluster produces optimal results.
-Furthermore, we have found that when using smaller numbers of cores(< 100) performance was optimized with 2-3 parallel search threads in the mapper-specific options.
-For BBMAP, please use 1-2 search threads for a smaller number of cores.
-At larger numbers of cores(> 100), we found that 1-2 parallel search threads worked optimally.
+Furthermore, we have found that when using smaller numbers cores per machine(< 20) performance was optimized with 2-3 parallel search threads in the mapper-specific options for HISAT2, Tophat, and Bowtie2.
+For BBMAP, use 1-2 search threads for a smaller number of cores per machine.
+At larger numbers of cores per machine(> 20), we found that 1-2 parallel search threads worked optimally for HISAT2, Tophat, and Bowtie2.
+With STAR, you should set the number of threads equal to the number of cores you have available on each machine.
+This is because when running STAR the number of data partitions used when mapping should equal the number of executor instances you have(which you should specify as the number of machines on your cluster).

 If you are familiar with Spark, you can also edit your spark-defaults.conf file and specify the spark.executor.cores parameter for further optimization.

 ### Validation Scripts